qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 ## Connecting to the Simulated Robot

-If you'd like, here is a video walkthrough of using the simulator.
-We made this video for students that had used the previous version of the simulator, so some of the comparisons might not be relevant if you are using the simulator for the first time.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9KP4om_UOK8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p style="margin-top:1cm;">We will be using MATLAB as a means to connect to the your robot (both simulated and physical) and to program it to execute various behaviors.</p>
+We will be using MATLAB as a means to connect to the your robot (both simulated and physical) and to program it to execute various behaviors.
+Note that you need to have the correct MATLAB toolboxes installed in order for this to work (see previous ection).

 Start up MATLAB on your computer.

 > ***Note:*** unfortunately, the simulator does not work with MATLAB online, so you will need to do interface to the simulator from your local MATLAB install.

-Use this [MATLAB drive link](https://drive.matlab.com/sharing/034caf7e-96fd-445f-a11e-a0ca9e9bfcc2) to connect to the code for this module.
-Once you accept this invitation, navigate to the ``QEASimulatorsV2`` directory.
+Use this [MATLAB drive link](https://drive.matlab.com/sharing/e74dfe9c-44ed-4695-bb93-281bf955050a) to connect to the code for this module.
+Once you accept this invitation, navigate to the ``QEASimulators`` directory.
 Run the following command in MATLAB.

 ```matlab
 >> qeasim start gauntlet_final